×

 Today your ship stays in Antwerp.
 This means you have an entire day to discover this city of culture, cobblestones, and Flemish Baroque masterpieces.
 You can visit the Rubens House, the palazzo where the brilliant and versatile artist lived with his family.
 You can find some of his paintings to admire just a ten-minute walk away in the “Onze Lieve Vrouwe (Our Dear Lady) Cathedral.”

-Other ideas for spending a pleasant afternoon here are to visit the famous beer brewery of de Koninck for a tour and tasting, explore the fascinating Museum on the Scheldt River (MAS — Museum aan de Stroom) or go shopping in Antwerp’s welcoming shopping area.
+Other ideas for spending a pleasant afternoon here are to visit the famous brewery of de Koninck for a tour and beer tasting, explore the fascinating Museum on the Scheldt River (MAS — Museum aan de Stroom) or go shopping in Antwerp’s welcoming shopping area.
 Dinner tonight is not included as you have the chance to dine at a restaurant of your choosing.
 If needed, your crew can provide restaurant recommendations.

-DAY 7 - Antwerp – Kreekrak locks | Kreekrak locks – Tholen
+DAY 7 - Antwerp – Temse – St. Amands

-Distance: 13 or 23 miles | Terrain: Easier | Lena Maria
+Distance: 32 miles | Terrain: Easier | Lena Maria

-Distance: 23 or 26 miles | Terrain: Easier | Lena Maria
+Distance: 13 or 28 miles | Terrain: Easier | Lena Maria

-Distance: 19 or 36 miles | Terrain: Easier | Lena Maria
+Distance: 0, 16 or 31 miles | Terrain: Easier | Lena Maria

-DAY 11 - Amsterdam
+DAY 11 - Departure Day in Bruges

 The end of your tour: enjoy your last breakfast on board and disembark before 9:30 a.m.